amangup9/DoctorPatientApp/README.md

-The Task
+# DoctorPatientApp

 We have a platform where doctors can register their patients through a mobile or web portal.
 For this to work we need to build backend APIs to achieve task like:

-    Adding a doctor & their speciality
+    1) Adding a doctor & their speciality
-    Adding a patient & it’s symptom
+    2) Adding a patient & it’s symptom
-    Suggesting the doctor based on patient’s symptom
+    3) Suggesting the doctor based on patient’s symptom

 # Doctor’s entity